New Fire Retardant Regulations for External Cladding

 Risk Group SI is sleeping use where care or detention is provided, such as care home or hospital.

-Non-combustible materials meet the requirements for both Type A and B without testing, for example, concrete, brick/block, ceramic tile, aluminum, glass, steel, cellulose fibre-cement products with applied finishes/coatings less than 1mm thick.
+Non-combustible materials meet the requirements for both Type A and B without testing, for example, concrete, brick/block, ceramic tile, aluminium, glass, steel, cellulose fibre-cement products with applied finishes/coatings less than 1mm thick.

 Contact Abodo with your project details to see if we can help meet fire compliance requirements for timber cladding, weatherboards and fascia.